 FIG 3.
-FLAIR imaging in a 53-year-old male who presented with cerebellar ataxia.
-The initial imaging (left) showed high signal intensity in both inferior cerebellar peduncles (ICPs, arrows), defined as the ICP sign.
-However, middle cerebellar peduncle (MCP) sign was not evident.
-On 15-month follow-up MRI (right), the ICP sign was yet again noted (arrowheads) and both the hot cross bun and MCP signs appeared.
-The patient was diagnosed as MSA-C. MSA-C = multiple system atrophy with predominant cerebellar ataxia; ICP = inferior cerebellar peduncle.
+FLAIR imaging in a 53-year-old man who presented with cerebellar ataxia.
+The initial imaging (left) showed high signal intensity in both inferior cerebellar peduncles (arrows), defined as the ICP sign.
+However, the MCP sign was not evident.
+On 15-month follow-up MRI (right), the ICP sign was again noted (arrowheads), and both the HCB and MCP signs appeared.
+The patient was diagnosed as having MSA-C.